fvilches17/CleanBlazor/README.md

 However, for brand new custom Blazor projects we will usually want to remove some of the boilerplate assets (e.g. Bootstrap, the Counter component, etc.).

 The **CleanBlazor** project templates save you some time by providing minimal Blazor server and wasm templates (dotnet CLI and Visual Studio).
-Use to start out of the box Microsoft Blazor projects minus any boilerplate and unecessary html/css/js/razor.
+Use to start out of the box Microsoft Blazor projects minus any boilerplate and unnecessary html/css/js/razor.

 [Available on Nuget](https://www.nuget.org/packages/FriscoVInc.DotNet.Templates.CleanBlazor/) <img src="https://github.com/fvilches17/CleanBlazor/blob/main/images/nuget-logo.svg" height="30">